Zeyuzhao/jekyll-deploy-gh-pages/deploy/README.md

 We're only deploying the site here.
 Site files should be sitting in `build` having presumably just been built, post-processed, etc.

 ## Secrets
-* `DEPLOY_TOKEN`: Access key scoped to the repository, we need this to push the site files back to the repo. (specify in workflow)
+* `GITHUB_TOKEN`: Access key scoped to the repository, we need this to push the site files back to the repo. (specify in workflow)

 ## Environment Variables
 * `GITHUB_ACTOR`: Username of repo owner or object intiating the action (GitHub Provides)